BISCodeRepo/NovoRank/README.md

 **- MS-Cluster**

-MS-Cluster software is available for download at http://proteomics.ucsd.edu/software-tools/ms-clusterarchives/ . \
+MS-Cluster software and user’s manual are available for download at http://proteomics.ucsd.edu/software-tools/ms-clusterarchives/ . \
 Create a list of the full paths to the input files and call it list.txt.

 < Clustering to MS-Cluster using the following command line. >